plone/buildout.coredev/docs/style.rst

 Naming Conventions
 ------------------
 Above all else, be consistent with any code your are modifying!
 Historically the code is all camel case, but many new libraries are in the PEP8 convention.
-The mailing list is exploding with debate over what is better so we'll leave the excersize of deciding what to do with the user.
+The mailing list is exploding with debate over what is better so we'll leave the exersize of deciding what to do with the user.

 File Conventions
 ----------------